The Drive to Finish Your Thesis Faster Comes When You Least Expect It…

 I later found out that my swim-mate pushed off the wall at a strange angle and crossed over to my side of the lane, slapping his long arm full-force onto my goggles and right eye.

-Fortunately, I had no permanent where they determined that there were no permanent injuries and the bruising over my right eye would take approximately 10-14 days to heal.
+Fortunately, the doctors determine that I had no permanent injuries and the bruising over my right eye would take approximately 10-14 days to heal.

-It was work day and I felt embarrassed about going to my lab but I had timepoints in my experiment so I would need to deal with the stares from my coworkers.
+It was a work day and I felt embarrassed about going to my lab but I had timepoints in my experiment so I had to deal with the stares from my coworkers.